School Food Waste Is a Big Problem, Let’s Fix It

 • Market your meals – It’s important to boost excitement for school meals.
 The USDA offers fun suggestions such as “holding taste tests and recipe competitions or creating a student advisory committee to provide feedback on food acceptability and recipe names.”

-• Create share tables – Following federal, state and local food and health safety guidelines, schools can setup a table in the cafeteria where students can drop-off unopened food and beverage items like milk cartons, granola bars, apple sauce, trail mix, unpeeled fruit, etc, which provides an extra portion for students who may still hungry.
+• Create share tables – Following federal, state and local food and health safety guidelines, schools can setup a table in the cafeteria where students can drop-off unopened food and beverage items like milk cartons, granola bars, apple sauce, trail mix, unpeeled fruit, etc, which provides an extra portion for students who may still be hungry.
 The USDA offers implementation guidance.

-• Saving food items – Providing children the opportunity to save a packaged food items to snack on later, not only keeps it from being thrown away but also maintains a child’s nourishment level.
+• Saving food items – Providing children the opportunity to save a packaged food items to snack on later, not only keeps it from being thrown away, but also maintains a child’s nourishment level.

-© Copyright 2022.
+© Copyright 2022, 2024.
 ALL Rights Reserved.

-Leave a Reply
+Leave a comment